Skip to content

 Fantasy logo created by Gemini AI (Nano Banana 2)

-In the original, the main building is about 100 metres long, 20 m deep and 35 m high.
+In the original, the main building is about 85 metres long, 20 m deep and 35 m high.
 In the model, I would probably shorten it in length while taking proportions into account.
-One Silo (no. III) would be reduced in size.
-The concrete wall in front will be reduced in height.
+I’ll omit the flood wall in front so I can have a clear view of the model tracks.

-The design calls for two trapezoidal segments, with the front side concave and the back side convex for aesthetic reasons.
-The tallest structure will be the chimney at 43 cm, followed by Silo II at 34 cm and the main building at 19 cm.
+The design calls for two trapezoidal segments, with the front side concave (in Hamburg Low German so called the “Waterkant”) and the back side convex for aesthetic reasons.
+The tallest structure will be the chimney at 40 cm, followed by the mill tower at 34 cm, the silos at 30 cm and the main building at 19 cm.

 Layout